-When this process uncovers critical issues, Planning staff can work with Council Services to identify funds for more detailed investigations and planning efforts to identify and recommend policy or regulatory changes or implementation efforts.
+When this process uncovers critical issues, Planning staff can work with Council Services, other City Departments and other agencies to identify funds for more detailed investigations and planning efforts to identify and recommend policy or regulatory changes or implementation efforts.

-Done well, CPA assessments will be vital tools to implement and track the Comp Plan and identify changes needed to better serve and protect neighborhoods (see also the Implementation chapter and Appendix D for more about the CPA assessment process and a proposed assessment outline).
+Done well, CPA assessments will be vital tools to implement and track the Comp Plan and identify changes needed to better serve and protect neighborhoods (see also the Implementation chapter and Appendix E for more about the CPA assessment process and a proposed assessment outline).